mike-cha-kr/UIKit-iOS-Swift/README.md

 ## UIKit features and ways to customize

 Here is an overview of a list of items you can use to customize the UIKit.
 To find these items, sign in to the sample app.
-Click on the **Custom samples** button to see the custom sample screen on which you will find the `/Customize` folder that contains code used for customization.
+Click on the **Custom Samples** button to see the custom sample screen on which you will find the `/Customize` folder that contains code used for customization.

 | Category | Item | Desctription |
 | :---: | :--- | :--- |